davidoesch/ai-topographic-maps/README.md

 # AI-driven Topographic Map Generation

-Automated generation of Swiss-style topographic maps from aerial imagery using Google's Gemini AI.
+Automated generation of Swiss-style topographic maps from aerial imagery using Google’s Gemini AI (NanoBanana).

 ## Motivation

 This project originated from exploring whether generative AI could transform aerial photographs into professional topographic map renderings that match Swiss cartographic standards.
 The initial [LinkedIn experiment](https://www.linkedin.com/feed/update/urn:li:activity:7379129420801875968/) demonstrated promising results for single images.
 This repository extends that work to test **scalability, consistency, and automation** across larger map areas.
-With all the feedback I got, I adapted the [prompt](prompt.txt) which you can use  directly  in an AI which has NanoBanana integerated such [GEMINI](https://gemini.google.com/app).
-In GEMINI make sure, you activated "Create Image" when processing the In put
+With all the feedback I got and a deep dive in the [Gemini API for image style transfer](https://ai.google.dev/gemini-api/docs/image-generation#3_style_transfer), I adapted the [prompt](prompt.txt) which you can use  directly  in an AI which has NanoBanana integerated such [GEMINI](https://gemini.google.com/app).
+In GEMINI make sure, you activated "Create Image" when processing the Input

 ## Research Question